JudicialCouncilOfCalifornia/jcc_storybook/src/stories/Documentation/DrupalIntegration/readme.md

 #### Attributes

-Drupal provides an `attributes` object to assist with managing attributes, usually, on the top level div/element in your template.
-This convention is followed in the Storybook library.
-However, when multiple templates are composed or nested together, the attributes object needs to be reset for each included template, otherwise the changes are accumulated and applied to subsequent templates.
-As of Drupal 8.3, we have a function to solve this problem.
-You can see how this is done in the Hero example above with:
+Drupal provides an `attributes` object to assist with managing attributes.The story book components do not use this and require specific data values to be set to perform their functions.
+If any attribute values are required from the attributes object, collect them from the object and pass them to the component as required.
+As of Drupal 8.3, there is a function to clear the attributes object, if you find the need to do so.

 `attributes: create_attribute()`

-If you notice your markup has classes or attributes that don't belong, you may have forgotten to clear them.